dhborus/Midcentury/Thoughts.md

 1. Will need to rework Introduction to stress again the confusions of the self and the drive to posit a stable and predictable one.

-2. Will need to rewrite the body Introduction.[@borus]
+2. Will need to rewrite the body Introduction.[@brick1986a]

 3. Eventually the Freud - neo Freud sections need review.